CVBT-CalPoly/ecoan-web-app/README.md

 ### Installation
 Our application runs on [NodeJS](https://nodejs.org/).

-When node is installed, simply clone the repository to your local device and install the NodeJS project by running the following commands on the project's root directory:
+When node is installed, clone the repository to your local device and install the NodeJS project by running the following commands:

 ```
 git clone https://github.com/CVBT-CalPoly/ecoan-web-app.git